 Jen Bervin is a Brooklyn-based visual artist and writer whose works combine text and textiles with conceptual elements and a minimalist’s eye for the poetic and essential.

-In conjunction with Tufts University’s Silk Lab, Bervin is currently completing the Silk Poems, written nanoscale on silk film and read as a projection with fiber-optic light.
-This project includes consulting nanotechnology and biomedical labs as well as over thirty international textile archives, medical libraries, and sericulture sites in North America, Europe, the Middle East, and Asia.
-The project is supported by a 2013 Creative Capital Grant in Literature, a 2014 Bogliasco Foundation Fellowship, and will premiere at MASS MoCA in May 2016.
+In conjunction with Tufts University’s Silk Lab, Bervin recently completed the Silk Poems, written nanoscale in the form of a silk biosensor.
+This project included consulting over thirty international nanotech and bioengineering labs, textile archives, medical libraries, and sericulture sites in North America, Europe, the Middle East, and Asia.
+The project is supported by a Creative Capital Grant in Literature, a Bogliasco Foundation Fellowship, and premieres at MASS MoCA.